-$$Liquidated{i,z,t} = \alpha + \beta_1 \times log(median\ income){z,2000} + \beta_2 \times log(house\ value){z,2000}$$ where the dependent variable is an indicator variable equal to one if a store is operated by a national retail chain that will end up in liquidation at some point in the future, and zero otherwise;

-$$+ \beta_3 \times \% \Delta house\ price{2002-2006,z} + \beta_4 \times Mall_i + \mathbf{b_i}\delta + \epsilon{\mathbf{i},\mathbf{t}}$$ log(median income){z,2000} is the natural log of median household income at the zip code in the 2000 Census; $\log(\text{house value}){z,2000}$ is the natural log of median house value at the zip code in the 2000 Census; $\%\Delta$ house $\text{price}{2002-2006,z}$ is the percentage change in median house price during the period 2002-2006 in the zip code and is based on data from Zillow; Mall is a dummy variable that takes the value of one if the store is located in a large shopping mall, and zero otherwise; and b is a vector of either state or county fixed-effects.
-The coefficients of interest are β_1 , β_2 and β_3 which measure the effect of local economic conditions on store location.
-Table 5 presents the results from estimating different variants of the model and displays standard errors (in parentheses) that are clustered at the zip code level as we do throughout the paper.
-Given that the location of a specific store does not change over time we estimate cross-sectional rather than panel regressions for each of the years 2005, 2006 and 2007, separately.10
+$$Liquidated{i,z,t} = \alpha + \beta_1 \times log(median\ income){z,t} + \beta_2 \times log(house\ value){z,2000} + \beta_3 \times \% \Delta house\ price{2002-2006,z} + \beta_4 \times Mall_i + \mathbf{b_i}\boldsymbol{\delta} + \epsilon{\mathbf{i},\mathbf{t}}$$ (1)

+where the dependent variable is an indicator variable that is set equal to one if a store is operated by a national retail chain that will end up in liquidation at some point in the future, and zero otherwise; log(median income)z,t is the natural log of median adjusted gross income at the zip code in either 2005 or 2006; log(house value)z,2000 is the natural log of median house value at the zip code in the 2000 Census; $\%\Delta$ house price2002-2006,z is the percentage change in median house price during the period 2002-2006 in the zip code and is based on data from Zillow; Mall is a dummy variable that takes the value of one if the store is located in a large shopping mall, and zero otherwise; and b is a vector of county fixed-effects.
+The coefficients of interest are $\beta_1$ , $\beta_2$ and $\beta_3$ which measure the effect of local economic conditions on store location.
+Table 6 presents the results from estimating different variants of the model and displays standard errors (in parentheses) that are clustered at the zip code level as we do throughout the paper.
+Given that the location of a specific store does not change over time we estimate separate cross-sectional rather than panel regressions for the years 2005 and 2006.

-As the first column of Panel A of Table 5 demonstrates, stores of national retail chains that end-up in liquidation after the year 2005 are located in zip codes with economic characteristics that are either not statistically different or actually better than zip codes of stores belonging to chains that do not end up in liquidation.
-While the two variables that pertain to house prices reported in the first column of Panel A are statistically insignificant, log(median household income) is higher in zip codes where liquidated stores are located.
-We obtain similar results in Column 2 where we use county instead of state fixed-effects.
-11 Columns 3 and 4 repeat the store location analysis in Columns 1 and 2 but for the year 2006 rather than 205.
-Again, the results show that stores of retail chains that end up in liquidation are located in zip codes that are similar to the location of other stores in terms of median house value, and house price appreciation.
-12 As the table demonstrates, the difference between the location of liquidated chain stores and the location of non-liquidated chain stores is that stores of liquidated chains are located in zip-codes with slightly higher median household income (as indicated by the positive coefficients on log median household income).
-Finally, in the last two columns of Panel A, we study the location of stores of liquidated chain stores in the year 2007 and obtain similar results.
-We repeat the analysis in Panel B using IRS data on county level median adjusted gross income per household.
-We obtain similar results to those reported in Panel A indicating that liquidated chain stores are located in counties with
+As the first column of Table 6 demonstrates, stores of national retail chains that end-up in liquidation after the year 2005 are located in zip codes with economic characteristics that are not statistically different from zip codes of stores belonging to chains that do not end up in liquidation.
+The only difference between stores of chains that end in liquidations and other stores is that the former are more likely to be located in shopping malls.
+In Columns 2 and 3 of Table 6 we split the sample between non-mall stores (Column 2) and stores located in a mall (Column 3).
+As Table 6 illustrates, store locations of chains that end up in full liquidation are again not different from the location of other stores when we stratify the data by a mall indicator.

+Columns 4, 5 and 6 repeat the store location analysis in Columns 1, 2 and 3 but for the year 2006 rather than 2005.
+Again, the results show that stores of retail chains that end up in liquidation are located in zip codes that are similar to the location of other stores in terms of median household income and house price appreciation.
+As the table demonstrates, the difference between the location of liquidated chain stores and the location of non-liquidated chain stores is that stores of liquidated chains are located in zip-codes with slightly higher median house values in 2000.
-10We stop at 2007 given that almost all these stores ended up in liquidation in either 2008 or 2009.

-11We cannot control for zip-code fixed-effects since the census data, which is at the zip code-level, are only for the year 2000.

-12While β_2 is negative and marginally significant in this specification its economic magnitude is small.

-higher median household income.